zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-However, for very small particles with \\(\vert m x \vert \ll 1\\), it is slightly more efficient to use a Taylor series expansion.
+However, for very small particles with \\(| m x | \ll 1\\), it is slightly more efficient to use a Taylor series expansion.
 Restricting ourselves to polynomials of degree 6, we obtain

 $$ \tag{18.22}
 \begin{aligned}